apoudelnd/apoudelnd.github.io/_pages/publications.md

 Articles on Geopolitics
 ======

-* <a href= "https://kathmandupost.com/columns/2023/04/20/rise-of-multipolarity-and-nepal">Nepal in a multipolar world</a>
+* <a href= "https://kathmandupost.com/columns/2023/04/20/rise-of-multipolarity-and-nepal">Nepal in a multipolar world, The Kathmandu Post</a>